YottaDB/YDBDoc/ProgGuide/commands.rst

 Open
 --------------------

-The OPEN command creates a connection between a YottaDB/GT.M process and a device.
+The OPEN command creates a connection between a YottaDB process and a device.

 The format of the OPEN command is:

 .. parsed-literal::
    O[PEN][:tvexpr] expr[:[(keyword[=expr][:...])] [:numexpr]][,...]

-* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB/GT.M executes the command.
+* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB executes the command.
 * The required expression specifies the device to OPEN.
 * The optional keywords specify deviceparameters that control device behavior; some deviceparameters take arguments delimited by an equal sign (=); if the argument only contains one deviceparameter, the surrounding parentheses are optional.
 * The optional numeric expression specifies a time in seconds after which the command should timeout if unsuccessful; choosing 0 results in a single attempt to open the device.
 * When an OPEN command specifying a timeout contains no deviceparameters, double colons (::) separate the timeout numeric expression from the device expression.
 * An indirection operator and an expression atom evaluating to a list of one or more OPEN arguments form a legal argument for an OPEN.
 * In UTF-8 mode, the OPEN command recognizes the ICHSET, OCHSET, and CHSET deviceparameters to determine the encoding of the the input / output devices.
 * OPEN on a directory produces a GTMEISDIR error in both READONLY and NOREADONLY modes along with the directory name which failed to open.
 UNIX directories contain metadata that is only available to the file system.
 Note that you can use the ZSEARCH() function to identify files in a directory, and you can call the POSIX stat() function to access metadata.
-The optional YottaDB/GT.M POSIX plug-in packages the stat() function for easy access from M application code.
+The optional YottaDB POSIX plug-in packages the stat() function for easy access from M application code.

 ---------------------
 Quit
 ---------------------

-Except when a QUIT appears on a line after a FOR, the QUIT command terminates execution of the current YottaDB/GT.M invocation stack level initiated by a DO, XECUTE, extrinsic function or special variable, and return control to the next "lower" level.
+Except when a QUIT appears on a line after a FOR, the QUIT command terminates the execution of the current YottaDB invocation stack level initiated by a DO, XECUTE, extrinsic function or special variable, and returns control to the next "lower" level.
 In this case, QUIT restores any values stacked at the current level by NEWs or by parameter passing.
 A QUIT command terminates any closest FOR command on the same line.
 Note that M overloads the QUIT command to terminate DO, FOR, XECUTE and extrinsics ($$) of which FOR is the most different.

 The format of the QUIT command is: